 The Republic of Nicaragua is a state in Central America.
 It is the largest country in Central America with an area of 129,494 square kilometers.
-It borders on Honduras in the north and Costa Rica in the south.
-The capital is Managua which is the largest city in Nicaragua and the third largest city in Central America.
-Almost a quarter of Nicaraguan population lives in the capital, and about 6 million people of different nations live in the country.
-Official language is Spanish.
-Biological diversity, warm tropical climate and active volcanoes make Nicaragua a very popular tourist destination.
+It borders Honduras in the north and Costa Rica in the south.
+The capital is Managua which is the largest city in Nicaragua and the third-largest city in Central America.
+Almost a quarter of the Nicaraguan population lives in the capital, and about 6 million people of different nations live in the country.
+The official language is Spanish.
+Biological diversity, warm tropical climate, and active volcanoes make Nicaragua a very popular tourist destination.

 Features of Internet access in Latin America and the challenges faced by Yota de Nicaragua

 Latin America has very expensive communication channels, and Nicaragua is no exception.
 The issue of economical bandwidth allocation is extremely acute.

 Yota de Nicaragua provides services in both classic WTTx and mifi, therefore, the radio resource (channel bandwidth, load balancing) for the provider is a priority.
 The primary tasks were: